preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/apps/index.rst

 Edit App Route
 *****************
-If it should be needed to add the Aoo Route, click the icon and the following is shown:
+If it should be needed to edit the App Route, click the icon and the following is shown:

 .. image:: publishing-apps-app-route-65.png